Why consult?

 • Stress and anxiety.

-• Injuries or trauma (blow, whiplash).
+• Injuries or trauma (impact, whiplash).

 • Poor lifestyle habits: sleep, nutrition, hydration.